ethereum-optimism/community-hub/src/docs/developers/fees.md

     const cost = oldBalance - newBalance
 ```

+When you run this code you see that the gas estimate (1), the gas limit in the
-This code runs the transaction and gets the actual cost.
+transaction (2) and the gas amount (4) are the same.

 ```javascript
     console.log(`(1) gas estimate:                 ${gasEstimate.toString()}`)